-Breast cancer is the most common type cancer found in women, across the world.
-Even though, it can occur in men and women, its incidence is higher in women only.
+Breast cancer is the most common type of cancer found in women, across the world.
+Even though it can occur in men also, its incidence is higher in women only.
 Breast cancer may arise in the epithelial lining of the milk ducts.
 The cancer awareness programs have helped in reducing the mortality rates in women.

 Breast cancer is marked by abnormal cell growth, which forms a lump or mass in the milk producing ducts (invasive ductal carcinoma) or the lobules (invasive lobular carcinoma) or in the cells or tissues of the breast.
 Though the exact causes of breast cancer are unknown, it is considered as the fall-out of each individual’s genetic makeup and the environment.
 BRCA1 and BRCA2 are the two breast and ovarian cancer causing genes that have been identified.

 Risk factors and complications

 Breast cancer is usually seen in elderly women, and those with a family history of cancer.
 Those women, who have never been pregnant and those who had children post 35 are considered to be greatly prone to breast cancer.
 Life style and personal habits also contribute to the lower or higher incidence of breast cancer in women.

 A simple breast examination goes a long way in keeping breast cancer in check.
 Checking the breast for possible lumps or abnormalities helps in early diagnosis of breast cancer and allows for customized treatment.
 Mammograms are recommended by doctors to confirm the presence of lumps in the breast.
 Mammogram is an X-ray that helps to detect breast abnormalities.
 Breast Ultrasound also helps in proper diagnosis of breast cancer.
 It distinguishes between the solid mass and the fluid-filled cyst of the breast.